Loading...

 I wonder how that discussion went.

-Did you have some answer like this, perhaps?
-By comparing Stoick's dragons to large cats, I think of them as predators.
+Did you have some answer like this?
+Perhaps by comparing Stoick's dragons to large cats, I think of them as predators.

-And maybe by comparing Toothless to a kitten, I think that he might be helpless in this situation.
+They're staring right at Toothless, and maybe by comparing Toothless to a kitten, I think that he might be helpless in the situation, he may need help from Hiccup.

 Thanks for sharing your answers.